 The ethnic divide

-According to the National Center for Health Statistics, Hispanics in the United States live roughly three years longer than their non-Hispanic Caucasian peers, and about 6 years longer than non-Hispanic African Americans.1
+According to the National Center for Health Statistics, Hispanics in the United States live about 6 years longer than non-Hispanic African Americans and more than 10 years longer than non-Hispanic American Indian and Alaskan natives.
+Their current lifespan is roughly in line with non-Hispanic Caucasians and about three years shorter than that of non-Hispanic Asian Americans.1

-They also retire with significantly less banked on average than some other ethnic groups.
-According to the Employee Benefit Research Institute, Hispanic American households have a median retirement account balance of about $31,000, compared with $35,000 for Black households, $49,000 for households that identify as “other,” and $80,000 for white households.
-2 (Calculator: How much should I save for retirement?)2
+Hispanics also retire with significantly less banked on average than some other ethnic groups.
+According to the Employee Benefit Research Institute, Hispanic American households have a median retirement account balance of about $31,000, compared with $35,000 for Black households, $49,000 for households that identify as “other,” and $80,000 for white households.2 (Calculator: How much should I save for retirement?)2

 Shortfalls in earnings and limited availability of workplace retirement plans earlier in life account for much of the financial hardship that many older Hispanics face in retirement, especially those born outside the United States.
 That, and the costs associated with managing chronic health conditions that disproportionately affect the Hispanic community, such as cardiopulmonary disease, asthma, and diabetes.3